digidem/edt-offline-portal/content/categories/browser.md

 order: 2
 ---

-Now you can look for the **Firefox browser** on the f-droid app.
-It is a free browser that runs better with the software we will provide.
+Now you can look for the **Fennec browser** on F-Droid.
+It's based on the latest Firefox release but has proprietary bits and telemetry removed.
+It's also better prepared for the P2P apps we'll provide.

+<app-button link="https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/" text="Fennec on F-Droid"></app-button>

+<app-button link="https://play.google.com/store/apps/details?id=org.mozilla.firefox" text="Firefox on Play Store"></app-button>